 Looking for an ultra cool, unique activity to do on your upcoming New Zealand trip?
 The Waitomo Glowworm Caves is a New Zealand must-do.
 This is the only place in the world where you can see real life glowworms in their natural environment.
-For me, this was one of the top 5 best things I have ever done!
+This was one of the top 5 greatest things I have ever done in my travels!
 It was like a religious experience for me.
-I can’t even describe to you how blown away I was when we visited the caves!
+I can’t even describe to you how blown away I was by visiting these caves!
 The Waitomo Glowworm Caves will be the highlight of your trip to New Zealand.
 This is one of those ultimate bucket list experiences!
 You have to check it out!

 What to Expect at the Waitomo Glowworm Caves

 After buying your tickets and reserving your tour time, you make your way over to the waiting area.
 Here, you will find places to sit, as well as a snack bar.
-Stairs will lead you down to a lower level which houses a restaurant and gift shop.
+Stairs lead down to a lower level which houses a restaurant and gift shop.
 When your tour time arrives, your guide (who are all Maori descendants) will lead you to the entrance of the cave.
 Here, you will stop for a brief history of the caves and some safety instructions.
-Then, you and your group will descend down stairs into the caves, stopping periodically to hear about the caves and their formation and history.
+Then, you and your group descend down stairs into the caves, stopping periodically to hear more about the caves, how they formed, and their history.
 Towards the end of the tour, you will board a rowboat and slowly, silently move through the dark waters until you are sitting below thousands of glowworms.
-You will have several minutes to sit in total darkness and silence and admire these wonderful creatures before being lead to the exit.
+You will have several minutes to sit in total darkness and silence and admire these wonderful creatures before being taken to the exit.

-Unfortunately, unless you take the Ruakuri Cave tour, you will not be allowed to take photos in the caves or of the glowworms!
+Unfortunately, unless you take the Ruakuri Cave tour, you are not allowed to take photos in the caves or of the glowworms!
 Because of this, I don’t have any photos of the glowworms to show you.
 You will have to wait and see them for yourself at the caves!

 Visiting With Kids

 Is this a good experience for kids?
-It all depends on the age, adventure level, and personality of your kids.
+To be honest, it all depends on the age, adventure level, and personality of your kids.
 We took our son with no problems.
 He wasn’t as awestruck as I was, but he enjoyed it.

 Taking young children (under 5) or those who have trouble being still and quiet is a bad idea.
 This just isn’t the type of tour where kids can run around and be loud.
-There are several places along the tour where they specifically ask you to not make any noise at all.
+There are several places along the tour where the tour guide specifically asks you to not make any noise at all.
 Additionally, if your child is scared of the dark, this might not be a good tour for them either.
 It is pretty dark once you get in the boat and float towards the glowworms.